microlinkhq/browserless/README.md

 type: `string` </br>

 The device descriptor name.
-It's used to find the rest presets associated with it.
+It's used to fetch preset values associated with the device.

 When [lossyDeviceName](#lossydevicename) is enabled, a fuzzy search rather than a strict search will be performed in order to maximize getting a result back.